 Call for Proposals for µSR Experiments at the SµS

-- Note that while the commissioning of the new FLAME instrument is underway and shows good progress, it is possible that not all the automation of the experiment controls are fully functioning in the first beam cycle in 2023.
-It is hence possible that e.g., automatic temperature scans can be performed while it is not clear now if automatic field scans will be doable from the start of the beam period.
-Therefore, we will accept proposals for FLAME with the mutual understanding that experimentation might be more challenging at the beginning than on other SMuS instruments.
+- Note that for the new FLAME instrument, it is possible that not all the automation of the experiment controls is fully functioning.
+Therefore, we will accept proposals for FLAME with the mutual understanding that experimentation might be still more challenging than on other SMuS instruments.
 Please consider longer experiment times in your proposal for this reason.